Categories

 Flare-up: How the Sun Could Put an End to Nuclear Power Gar Smith.
 Spring 2012.
 Earth Island Journal.
 According to NASA, the planet will soon face an outbreak of powerful solar flares capable of collapsing global power grids.
 Were this … Continue reading

-Posted in Electric Grid, Nuclear Power
+Posted in Electric Grid & EMP Electromagnetic Pulse, Nuclear Power Energy

 Comments Off on How the sun could end Nuclear Power